 Organize your team

 A Content Calendar helps you organize your team.
-Your team should be able to glance at the calendar and quickly understand what tasks they have today and in the coming days.
-Typically, you will not have to micromanage them to keep them on task because they have line items they can reference.
+Your team should be able to glance at the calendar and quickly understand.
+Tasks they have today and in the coming days should be clear in a moment.
+Typically, you will not have to micromanage them because they have line items they can use to stay on task.